Focal-JMLab: 1990s

-Things rapidly began to pick up speed in 1990 with the arrival of Gérard Chrétien, another high end high fidelity enthusiast and editor-in-chief of the magazine L’Audiophile since 1977.
-Currently, he is the managing director and marketing director of Focal-JMlab.
-By adapting the company's products to the demands of the consumer, the brand soon earned its role as leader on the French loudspeaker market.
+Things rapidly began to pick up speed in 1990 with the arrival of Gérard Chrétien, another high-end, high-fidelity enthusiast and editor-in-chief of the magazine L’Audiophile since 1977.
+He was also the managing director and marketing director of Focal-JMlab.
+By adapting the company's products to the demands of the consumer, the brand soon earned its role as a leader in the French loudspeaker market.
 The company's turnover increased from €9 million in 1992 to €26 million in 2000.

 It was also in the early 1990s that the company implemented an export strategy for its loudspeakers across Europe, Southeast Asia and North America.
 The brand's reputation on the international stage was reinforced by various awards.
 The JMlab Vega model was voted "Loudspeaker of the Year, 1992" in Japan and in 1996, the Grande Utopia model was praised by the international press.

 2000s

-From 2002, production was relocated in Saint-Etienne where about three-quarters of production still takes place with the aim of equipping every loudspeaker with "Made in France" speaker drivers.
+In 2002, production was relocated to Saint-Etienne, where about three-quarters of production still takes place.
+The aim is to equip every loudspeaker with "Made in France" speaker drivers.

 In 2003, the two brands were incorporated under the name Focal-JMlab for home products, before being renamed as just Focal in 2005 for all product sectors.

-2003 was also the year that the company began collaborating with Paris-based design agency Pineau & Le Porcher.
+Also in 2003, the company began collaborating with Paris-based design agency Pineau & Le Porcher.
 By combining sound quality and aesthetics, this move made Focal-JMlab products lifestyle loudspeakers in their own right and also gave the company a brand signature.
 Thus, Focal and Pineau & Le Porcher worked in close collaboration to come up with a completely new design for various ranges: Profile and Electra (2005), Chorus (2006), Utopia (2008) and Dome (2009).

 In 2007, the company bought up the Guy HF cabinet-making facility located in Bourbon-Lancy, Saône-et-Loire.

 2010s

 In 2011, Focal-JMlab merged with Naim Audio Limited, the leading high-end electronics brand in the UK, which mainly designs and manufactures audio electronics.
 The new holding company, Vervent Audio Group, owns and manages the two brands.
 However, both brands remain independent with their own specific philosophies and their own respective ranges and products.

-The two companies began consolidating their activities in 2013, with their presence on a common stand at the High End Show in Munich.
+The two companies began consolidating their activities in 2013, with their presence on a common stand at the High-End Show in Munich.

 In 2011, Focal adopted a new visual identity and finally, in 2012, built a showroom and a new auditorium at its site in Saint-Étienne.

 In 2014, Focal&Naim Group was taken over by its management team, Naxicap Partners (major shareholder), Aquasourca and Garibaldi Participations.
-Jacques Mahul remains involved and becomes Focal-JMlab Vice-Président.
-The same year, Focal is recognized by the French state thanks to The Entreprise du Patrimoine Vivant (Living Heritage Company) label.
-A label delivered under the authority of the French Minister for Economy, Finances and Industry rewarding French firms for the excellence of their traditional and industrial skills.
+Jacques Mahul remains involved and becomes Focal-JMlab Vice-President.
+The same year, Focal is recognized by the French state thanks to The Entreprise du Patrimoine Vivant (Living Heritage Company).
+A label issued by the French Minister for Economy, Finances and Industry to recognize the excellence of traditional and industrial skills in French firms.

-In 2015, Guy HF cabinet-making becomes Focal Ebénisterie Bourgogne.
+In 2015, Guy HF cabinet-making became Focal Ebénisterie Bourgogne.